Diphasic thermoregulation system for ultra wide bandgap diamond semiconductors

 More conventional laboratory characterizations will also be carried out, such as DSC, TGA-MS, and XRD.

-As part of our various collaborations, the cathode active materials will likely include NMC, LMFP, and NVPF.
-The electrolytes used will be based on sulfide, halide, or polymer, while the anode will consist of lithium metal, lithium-silicon alloy, or hard carbon.
-The thesis will aim, among other things, to identify, depending on the materials used, whether reactions occur before cathode destabilization, whether the solid electrolyte reacts with the oxygen from the cathode or with the anode material, and whether these parallel reactions contribute to better or worse cell safety.
+As part of our various collaborations, for the all-solid-state system, the active material of the positive electrode will most likely be NMC, or even LMFP in the event of supply difficulties.
+The electrolyte used will be sulphide-based, or even halide-based, while the anode will be composed of lithium metal or even a lithium alloy.
+If time permits, a post-Na-ion system will be considered from the second year onwards.
+Among other things, the thesis will aim to identify, based on the materials used, whether there are reactions prior to cathode destabilisation, whether the solid electrolyte reacts with the oxygen in the cathode or with the anode material, and whether these parallel reactions contribute to better or worse cell safety.

 The three years of the PhD will be structured as follows: the first year will be dedicated to a literature review and the characterization of sulfide technology.
 Following the first milestones (1st CSI) and the evaluation of ongoing work on sulfides, the second year will focus either on sodium-ion technology or on further development of sulfide technology.
 Finally, the third year, in addition to the thesis writing, will concentrate more specifically on the impact of the identified materials on safety.